kaeeraa/kaede/docs/PLAN.md

 That repository must include only moderated extensions.
 Moderation process should require extension's source code and, if differs from usual, a build manual.
 Every extension update must go through the moderation process.
 This is the only way to make custom extensions secure, I guess

 Those extensions should be loaded once at application launch.
 Programming language must be a JavaScript.
 Any framework is ok, as long as it is capable running in a browser.
-Extensions need to be able to communicate with launcher
+Extensions will be able to communicate with the launcher

 ### More

+**Previous implementation details**

 Any JS code can be dynamically fetched in runtime from somewhere and executed with the `new Function` constructor.
 Example (I implemented it in [one of my projects](https://github.com/notwindstone/tsuki)):